getwinharris/bapXloRa/README.md

-# bapX - Time-Conscious Multimodal AI System
+# bapX - Time-Conscious AGI Research System

 **Created by BapX Media Hub | Founder: Mohamed Harris (@getwinharris)**

 ## Overview

-bapX is a sophisticated multimodal AI system designed with deep awareness of human temporality, valuing user time above all else.
-The system features intelligent delegation capabilities to specialized Q8_0 quantized models, trained to recognize optimal task routing while maintaining coherent responses.
-The system is deployed via GitHub Pages at `github.com/getwinharris/bapXloRa` with cloud backend processing.
+bapX is a sophisticated AGI research model designed with deep awareness of human temporality, valuing user time above all else.
+The system is trained to function as an advanced research assistant with time consciousness and AGI research capabilities.
+This is a private company research project under BapX Media Hub proprietorship.

+The system supports training of llama.cpp compatible models (Llama, Mistral, Gemma, Falcon, etc.) with bapX persona and identity.
+For other models, only quantization is available without persona.

 ## Architecture

-The bapX system consists of multiple specialized models, each with specific roles:
+The bapX system uses a single base model that is enhanced through training to become the bapX AGI research model:

-### Core Models (Q8_0 Quantized)
+### Core Model (Q8_0 Quantized)

-1. **bapXinstruct.gguf** (from `Qwen3VL-8B-Instruct-Q8_0.gguf`)
+1. **bapX.gguf** (from any compatible base model)
-   - Main coordinator and multimodal understanding
+   - Advanced AGI research model with bapX identity
-   - Trained with LoRA to recognize delegation opportunities and time-conscious behavior
+   - Trained with LoRA to understand AGI concepts and time-conscious behavior
-   - Handles general queries and task routing decisions
+   - Handles all queries and research tasks with time awareness
-   - Maintains session memory with time consciousness
+   - Maintains session memory with deep time consciousness
-   - Trained with bapX identity and ownership
+   - Trained with bapX identity and ownership for research purposes

-2. **bapXvision.gguf** (from `mmproj-Qwen3VL-8B-Instruct-Q8_0.gguf`)
-   - Vision encoder component for multimodal processing
-   - Integrated with bapXinstruct for image-text understanding
-   - Handles OCR, spatial reasoning, and visual grounding
-   - Used by coordinator model as needed

-3. **bapXcoder.gguf** (from `Qwen3-Coder-Q8_0.gguf`)
-   - Specialized code generation and programming tasks
-   - Trained with bapX identity/ownership for coherent responses
-   - Provides exact token fidelity for programming
-   - Handles debugging, algorithm implementation, and complex coding
-   - Optimized for repository-scale understanding with 256K context

-4. **bapXimage.gguf** (from `Flux2-Dev-Q8_0.gguf`)
-   - Advanced image generation and creative tasks
-   - State-of-the-art text-to-image generation capabilities
-   - Supports style and character reference without fine-tuning

-5. **bapXnarrator.gguf** (from `Llama-3.1-8B-Instruct`)
-   - High-quality text narration and communication
-   - Trained with bapX identity/ownership for consistent personality
-   - Multilingual support and dialogue optimization
-   - Handles general text tasks and explanations

 ## Identity and Ownership Training

-Three models are specifically trained with the bapX identity and time-consciousness:
+The bapX model is specifically trained with the bapX identity and time-consciousness:

-1. **bapXinstruct** - Primary identity and coordination logic
-2. **bapXcoder** - Identity-aware code generation with time consciousness
+1. **bapX** - Primary identity and research logic with time consciousness (for llama.cpp supported models)
-3. **bapXnarrator** - Identity-aware narration and communication

-The training ensures consistent personality and time-conscious behavior across all interaction points.
+The training ensures consistent personality and time-conscious research behavior across all interaction points.

 ## Training Philosophy

 ### LoRA Training Focus

-The bapX LoRA training targets multiple models to learn:
+The bapX LoRA training targets the single model to learn:

-- **bapXinstruct**: Delegation decision logic, time consciousness, session management
-- **bapXcoder**: Code-specific tasks with bapX identity and time awareness
+- **bapX**: AGI research tasks with bapX identity and time awareness (for llama.cpp supported models)
-- **bapXnarrator**: Text/communication tasks with bapX identity and time awareness
+- Research coordination and time consciousness

-### Model Specialization

-- **Code Tasks** → `bapXcoder` (Qwen3-Coder) for exact token fidelity
-- **Image Generation** → `bapXimage` (Flux2-Dev) for creative output
-- **General/Text Tasks** → `bapXnarrator` (Llama-3.1) for high-quality text
-- **Multimodal Tasks** → `bapXinstruct` (Qwen3-VL) with native capabilities
+- Human temporality understanding and time-valuing behavior

 ## File Structure